Master Plan Update & Improvement Project

 Play area updates

-The play areas will be closed beginning in early January for the removal and replacement of play equipment.
+The play areas will remain closed through spring for final work on the play equipment.
 Other areas of the park will remain open during construction.
 Those visiting the park during construction are reminded to stay out of closed areas and watch for construction traffic.

 Community feedback was taken into consideration in the planning process for the concept.
 The replacement play equipment was selected based on community feedback from an online survey and several events.
 A castle/medieval theme was selected.